This document is designed as an introduction to thinking ethically. Read more about what the framework can (and cannot) do.

 (Our essay elaborating further on the care ethics lens is forthcoming.)

 Each of the lenses introduced above helps us determine what standards of behavior and character traits can be considered right and good.
 There are still problems to be solved, however.

 The first problem is that we may not agree on the content of some of these specific lenses.
 For example, we may not all agree on the same set of human and civil rights.
 We may not agree on what constitutes the common good.
 We may not even agree on what is a good and what is a harm.

 The second problem is that the different lenses may lead to different answers to the question “What is ethical?”
 Nonetheless, each one gives us important insights in the process of deciding what is ethical in a particular circumstance.

 Making good ethical decisions requires a trained sensitivity to ethical issues and a practiced method for exploring the ethical aspects of a decision and weighing the considerations that should impact our choice of a course of action.
 Having a method for ethical decision-making is essential.
 When practiced regularly, the method becomes so familiar that we work through it automatically without consulting the specific steps.

 The more novel and difficult the ethical choice we face, the more we need to rely on discussion and dialogue with others about the dilemma.
 Only by careful exploration of the problem, aided by the insights and different perspectives of others, can we make good ethical choices in such situations.

-We have found the following framework for ethical decision making a useful method for exploring ethical dilemmas and identifying ethical courses of action.
+The following framework for ethical decision-making is intended to serve as a practical tool for exploring ethical dilemmas and identifying ethical courses of action.

 A Framework for Ethical Decision Making

-- Could this decision or situation be damaging to someone or to some group?
-Does this decision involve a choice between a good and bad alternative, or perhaps between two "goods" or between two "bads"?
+- Could this decision or situation be damaging to someone or to some group, or unevenly beneficial to people?
+Does this decision involve a choice between a good and bad alternative, or perhaps between two “goods” or between two “bads”?